kaiiskirrrrr/IDA-Pro-Detection/README.md

+Here's the revised README with the image embedded correctly:

+---

 # IDA Pro Detection System

 This project provides comprehensive detection capabilities for various aspects of the IDA Pro disassembler.
 It includes modules for scanning processes, modules, network connections, registry keys, and checking for signatures and old file names.
 I hope it helps those who are getting started with fighting against debuggers and disassemblers. :D